nickyd1996/rock-paper-scissors/README.md

 5. The page will automatically refresh.
 6. Scroll back to locate the now-published site [link](https://thomas-tomo.github.io/capital-cities/) in the "GitHub Pages" section.

-### Local Clone

-1. Log in to GitHub and locate [GitHub Repository capital-cities](https://github.com/Thomas-Tomo/capital-cities)
-2. Under the repository name click "Clone or download"
-3. Click on the code button, select clone with HTTPS, SSH or GitHub CLI and copy the link shown.
-4. Open Git Bash
-5. Change the current working directory to the location where you want the cloned directory to be made.
-6. Type `git clone` and then paste The URL copied in the step 3.
-7. Press Enter and your local clone will be created.

----

 ## Credits